Be still and know that I am God. --Psalm 146

 I am annoyed by some people's comments on YouTube and in other places, people who were children or young teens then -- Oh, what a glorious time it was to be alive, a golden age!
 The music, the clothes, the cars - and everybody was so kind and courteous and loving.
 Well, no, that's not the way it was -- it was far from a golden age, as this CBS news summary makes clear, for anyone who cares to look back at the reality of 1975:

-After many long years, the nation was at peace once more.
-Vietnam and Watergate were finally behind us.
-Nixon was gone, and Ford was in the White House; he survived two assassination attempts by wild-eyed leftist radicals in this year.
+After long, dreary years of conflict and protests, defeat and deceit, Vietnam and Watergate were finally behind us.
+Tricky Dick Nixon was gone, and steady Jerry Ford was in the White House; he survived two assassination attempts by wild-eyed leftist radicals (seriously) in this year.
 Other wild-eyed leftist radicals blew up the State Department, and the Patty Hearst kidnapping ended horrifically.
 The Middle East was still in turmoil, as it always is, and the Cold War was still on, with the spectre of nuclear war always in the background.
+The crime rate was rising, and there was a growing sense of decline in American power, politics, money, and manners, from the bold optimism of the Kennedy years to the stagnant malaise of the post-Nixon era.
+Many felt the country was going to pot.

-The Oil Crisis of '73 had made the prices of everything go up sharply.
+The change was felt most acutely in the pocketbook.
+Inflation was out of control: the Oil Crisis of '73 had made the prices of everything go up sharply.
 I remember that the price of sugar zoomed from, say, a dollar a bag to five bucks.
+(That equals $30 today.)
 The same with coffee.
 And for the first time in my life, there were empty shelves in the supermarket.
-The recession of 1974 was still going and jobs were hard to find.
-Your Head Trucker was finding out the hard way that it was just not possible to live well on minimum wage - $1.60 an hour.
+The recession of 1974 was still going strong, and jobs were hard to find.
+Your Head Trucker was finding out the hard way that it was just not possible to live well on minimum wage - $1.60 an hour, so take-home pay was about $240 a month.
 Rent on my first little cottage was $80 a month, plus phone and utilities.
+For comparison, an apartment in a nice complex with swimming pool cost about $120 a month, or more.

-And in the good ol' USA - in the Deep South, anyway, far from the tumults and convulsions in the big cities up north and out west - everyday life was mostly calm and pleasant as long as you could pay your rent and feed yourself: books, magazines, records, radio, television, movies, church doings, and simple outings with friends were enough to keep a quiet young man occupied.
+In the Deep South, far from the tumults and convulsions in the big cities up north and out west, everyday life was mostly calm and pleasant as long as you could pay your rent and feed yourself: books, magazines, records, radio, television, movies, church doings, and simple outings with friends were enough to keep a young man occupied.
 Nobody had a home computer; cable TV was non-existent, as were VCR's and DVD's.
 Phones still had dials, and they were hard-wired into the wall.
-You didn't buy one, you rented it from the phone company.
+You didn't buy one, you rented it from the phone company for a nominal fee, with a choice of four styles and half a dozen colors.

 But now we live in a world seemingly controlled in nearly every detail by nosy machines and callous trillionaires.
 Since this old man's exit will be coming up sooner rather than later, I don't obsess about these things, though I deplore them heartily.
 But God help the younger generations.